-- -The company name, system name, and product name described in this document are registered trademarks of each individual company.
-In this document TM and (R) are not specified. - -PROFINET is registered trademark and patented technology, licensed by ODVA.
+The company name, system name, and product name described in this document are registered trademarks of each individual company.
+In this document TM and (R) are not specified.

 Revision history

 A: Added supported OS [Mar 2023] B: Revision of Safety Instructions [Feb 2025]